Code-Institute-Submissions/mysan91-MS3_/README.md

 #### Se all tasks

-* Delete button: This button is to the user and will allow the user to remove the task och bucketlist.
+* Delete/done button: This button is to the user and will allow the user to remove the task och bucketlist.

 * Edit button: This button is to the user and will allow the user to edit the tack or bucketlist item by redirecting the user to the "edit task or bucketlist" page.
 *